CyberProgrammer/Connect-Messenger/README.md

 2. User navigates to the "Groups" section.
 3. User creates a new group and assigns a group name.
 4. User invites other users to join the group.
-5. Group members can send real-time messages within the group.
+5. Group members can send messages within the group.
-6. Group owners can manage group membership and settings.
+6. Group owners can manage group membership and settings aswell as set a the group for deletion.

 <ins> Use Case 4:	Message Search and Filtering </ins>